-8 Based on the definition of electronic signatures in art.
+Based on the definition of electronic signatures in art.
 2, 1 of the eSignature Directive ("electronic signature' means data in electronic form which are attached to or logically associated with other electronic data and which serve as a method of authentication').
 See also CEN/ISSS, 'Guide on the Use of Electronic Signatures - Part 1: Legal and Technical Aspects', CWA 14365-1, March 2004, p.
 15, available at ftp://ftp.cenorm.be/PUBLIC/CWAs/e-Europe/eSign/cwa14365-01-2004-Mar.pdf (last accessed 18 November 2008).

-9 Law of 11 March 2003 concerning several legal aspects of information society services, Belgian State Gazette, 17 March 2003.
+&lt;sup>9 Law of 11 March 2003 concerning several legal aspects of information society services, Belgian State Gazette, 17 March 2003.

-party with a clear personal interest or rather from an independent entity?), when the evidence was created (had there been earlier indications of problems or was it generated 'in tempore non suspecto'?), whether or not the system generating the evidence may be said to have been functioning properly, etc.
+There are many factors which can influence the value of digital evidence, not all of which can be easily controlled: from whom or where the evidence emanates (e.g. does it come from a party with a clear personal interest or rather from an independent entity?), when the evidence was created (had there been earlier indications of problems or was it generated 'in tempore non suspecto'?), whether or not the system generating the evidence may be said to have been functioning properly, etc.